Skip Navigation

 How Is Ptosis Treated?

-Dr. Charles Kent, MD, is our expert in oculoplastic surgery.
-He is an experienced eye care professional adept at diagnosing your eyelid position and the components affecting it.
-Each surgery has to be customized to fit the unique needs of each patient and this will allow Dr. Kent to achieve optimal results for you.
+Dr. Charles Kent, MD and Dr. Anagha Medsinge, MD are our experts in oculoplastic surgery.
+They are experienced eye care professionals adept at diagnosing your eyelid position and the components affecting it.
+Each surgery has to be customized to fit the unique needs of each patient and this will allow Dr. Kent and Dr. Medsinge to achieve optimal results for you.

-Before proceeding with the treatment, our doctor would first have to evaluate on why the patient is seeking the treatment.
+Before proceeding with the treatment, our doctors would first evaluate why the patient is seeking the treatment.
 Your doctor will review the surgical plan to correct the drooping eyelids and make it look proportional.
-For patients dealing with vision-related problems due to ptosis, eyelid surgery would be done in the first place to correct the drooping eyelids, followed up by addressing the remaining vision problems through other treatment methods or even a corrective surgery.
+For patients dealing with vision-related problems due to ptosis, eyelid surgery would be done in the first place to correct the drooping eyelids, followed up by addressing the remaining vision problems through other treatment methods or even corrective surgery.
 In most cases, the eyelid surgery will sufficiently remove the vision problem, and further treatment may not be necessary.

 What is Dermatochalasis?